scholarslab/makergrounds/README.md

 ## Where's stuff at?
 - Most of the home page is sectioned out into files in the `_includes` folder.
 - Design stuff is in the `css` and `layouts` folders
-- Data for the locations is in the `_data/places.json` file
+- Data for each space on its location page is in the `_data/places.json` file
+- Data for the people section on the home page is in `_data/people.json`

 # Development

-## Requireds for Mac Development
+## Requirements for Mac Development
 - Install Homebrew:
   - https://brew.sh/
   - `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`